A+E Global Media: Post-Lifetime acquisition

-In August 2009, A&E Networks acquired Lifetime Entertainment Services (Lifetime, LMN, and Lifetime Real Women), which at the time was also jointly owned by Disney and Hearst, each with 50% ownership.
-Following the deal, Disney and Hearst each held approximately 42% of the combined company, while NBCUniversal retained approximately 16%.
+In 2009, A&E Networks acquired Lifetime Entertainment Services (Lifetime, LMN, and Lifetime Real Women), which at the time was also jointly owned by Disney and Hearst, each with 50% ownership.
+Following the deal, Disney (owner of ABC) and Hearst each held approximately 42% of the combined company, while NBCUniversal retained approximately 16%.
 The deal included mechanisms by which NBCU could choose, or alternatively be forced to, exit the partnership over the subsequent 15 years.
 In May 2011, A&E Television Networks rebranded as "A+E Networks"; the new name was intended to signify its expansion towards other platforms besides television.

-In July 2012, NBCUniversal confirmed plans to divest its 15.8% stake in A+E Networks by way of a share repurchase, making Disney and Hearst 50-50 partners in the joint venture.
-In August 2012, A+E announced that Lionsgate Home Entertainment had acquired the home video distribution rights to its content, replacing New Video.
+In 2012, NBCUniversal confirmed plans to divest its 15.8% stake in A+E Networks by way of a share repurchase, making Disney and Hearst 50-50 partners in the joint venture.
+The same year, A+E announced that Lionsgate Home Entertainment had acquired the home video distribution rights to its content, replacing New Video.

-With an early June 2013 promotion to A+E Networks CEO, Nancy Dubuc launched a new in-house production unit, A&E Studios, and hired veteran BBC executive Jana Bennett to serve as the president of Biography Channel and LMN.
+With a 2013 promotion to A+E Networks CEO, Nancy Dubuc launched a new in-house production unit, A&E Studios, and hired veteran BBC executive Jana Bennett to serve as the president of Biography Channel and LMN.

-In December 2013, in response to stagnating viewership in comparison to its sister networks, it was announced that the Biography Channel would be re-launched as FYI, a lifestyle-oriented network, in 2014.
+The Biography Channel was re-launched as FYI, a lifestyle-oriented network, in 2014.
 The channel's new president, Jana Bennett, had previously overseen The Learning Channel's early-2000s transition into a mainstream lifestyle channel.

-In August 2014, A+E took a 10% stake in Vice Media for $250 million.
-The company then announced in April 2015 that H2 would be re-branded into a Vice channel with an indicated early 2016 launch.
-Director Spike Jonze, Vice's creative director, is overseeing the development of the new 24-hour channel.
+In 2014, A+E took a 10% stake in Vice Media for $250 million.
+The company then announced in 2015 that H2 would be re-branded into a Vice channel with an indicated early 2016 launch.
+Director Spike Jonze, Vice's creative director, was said to be overseeing the development of the new 24-hour channel then.
 Disney also made a direct investment in Vice Media with two $200 million investments in November 2015 then a week later in December for about a direct 10% to assist in funding programming.
-In May 2016, the company signed an international distribution deal with Pulse Films, and its East Entertainment formats and entertainment company.
+In 2016, the company signed an international distribution deal with Pulse Films, and its East Entertainment formats and entertainment company.